Ringling Bros. and Barnum & Bailey Circus: Circus trains

 In the 1950s, there was one gigantic train system comprising three separate train loads that brought the main show to the big cities.
-The first train load consisted of 22 cars and had the tents and the workers to set them up; the second section comprised 28 cars and carried the canvasmen, ushers and sideshow workers; the third section had 19 sleeping cars for the performers.
+The first train load consisted of 22 cars and had the tents and the workers to set them up.
+The second section comprised 28 cars and carried the canvasmen, ushers and sideshow workers.
+The third section had 19 sleeping cars for the performers.

-On January 13, 1994, the circus train, en route from St. Petersburg to a three-day stand in Orlando, derailed about four miles south of Lakeland near U.S. Highway 92.
-Several of the 150 to 200 train passengers were injured, and two were killed, those being clown Ceslee Conkling and elephant trainer Ted Svertesky.
-Circus animals were shaken up but not injured.
-The heavier horses and elephants, which could derail the train if carried in the middle, were in the front cars.
-Lions, tigers, bears and other animals were at the back of the train.
+On January 13, 1994, eighteen cars of the circus train derailed while traveling between St. Petersburg and Orlando.
+Ringling estimated that 150 employees were on board at the time of the accident; fifteen received minor injuries, and clown Ceslee Conkling and elephant trainer Ted Svertesky were killed.
+The animals were not injured due to the nature of the derailment.
+The cars carrying the horses and elephants were at the front of the train because otherwise their weight could derail the train, and the other animals were carried at the back of the train.
+The NTSB's report on the accident concluded that the train derailed due to a fatigue crack in one of the train's wheels.

 From 2003 to 2015, the circus also operated a truck-based Gold Tour presenting a scaled-back, single-ring version of the show designed to serve smaller markets deemed incapable of supporting the three-ring versions.